 Nike Air Zoom Wildhorse 3

-Again I’m showing my ignorance here, but until the last couple of years, I had no idea Nike were worth considering for long distance hiking.
-My lightweight pair of Nike running shoes are good for… running… as they let in a lot of air, but they’re not very durable and my toes try and poke through the top–successfully too.
+I’m showing my ignorance here, but until the last couple of years, I had no idea Nike were worth considering for long distance hiking.
+My lightweight pair of Nike running shoes were good for… running… as they let in a lot of air, but they’re not very durable and my toes try and poke through the top–successfully too.
 The Nike Air Zoom Wildhorse 3 shoes are built differently and have received a lot of great reviews.
-They have a metal plate in the front, they’re a bit more water resistant–but not to the point your feet cannot breathe–and I’ve read reports that carbon insoles work better in them than a few models of other shoes.
-The Nike Air Zoom Wildhorse 4 shoes are heavier and according to some, not as good.
-However, sometimes a heavier shoe means a more durable shoe.
+They’re strong and a bit more water resistant–but not to the point your feet cannot breathe.
+I didn’t buy this model and instead went with the Nike Air Zoom Wildhorse 4 shoes.
+You might still want to consider this–perhaps it’s cheaper or easier to get.

 Salomon XA Pro

-Salomon XA Pro shoes are quite popular and I’ve heard the female version is lighter weight than the male version.
-These are a great shoe from what I can tell (I haven’t hiked in them due to sizing issues.)
+Salomon XA Pro shoes are quite popular and I’ve heard the female version is lighter than the male version.
+Initially I thought these were a great shoe from what I could tell.
+I had over one hundred miles on mine and wish I hadn’t bought them.

 The toe box is heavily reinforced and if you’re like me where your big toe occasionally rises up when you walk, these should prevent your toe from ruining the material.
 These are the best shoes I’ve seen anywhere in that regard.

 The tread is a good material and depth, and the Salomon XA Pro 3D shoe has heavy reinforcements all around.
-I would like a size 11.5 and the next size up is a 12, so I will be returning these I think but not because they’re a bad shoe.
 The laces are an interesting idea and they work extremely quickly but I suspect you’ll be in trouble when the laces need replacing.
 I don’t like the design of the laces in all honesty–it looks like a problem waiting to happen.

 - Incredibly good toe box and reinforcements that go quite far back, protecting the shoe from toe erosion (is that a thing?)